-- (1) Selling, giving, delivering to another person, possessing, using, or being under the influence of marijuana, a controlled drug, or other controlled substances (Chapter 481, Health and Safety Code, or 21 U.S.C.
-Section 801 et seq.). - (2) Selling, giving, delivering to another person, possessing, using, or being under the influence of a dangerous drug (Chapter 483, Health and Safety Code). - (3) Selling, giving, delivering to another person, possessing, using, or being under the influence of an alcoholic beverage, as defined by Section 1.04, Alcoholic Beverage Code. - (4) Engaging in conduct that contains the elements of an offense relating to an abusable volatile chemical or possession of inhalant paraphernalia (Sections 485.031 through 485.034, Health and Safety Code). - (5) Possessing a knife, which includes a switchblade knife, razor blades, utility knives, X-ACTO knives, or other objects that are designed to cut and that are reasonably determined under the circumstances to have been possessed by the student for use as a weapon. - (6) Engaging in assault, which is defined as intentionally, knowingly, or recklessly causing bodily injury to a staff member or volunteer (Section 22.01(a)(1), Penal Code). - (7) Engaging in conduct that contains the elements of deadly conduct (Section 22.05, Penal Code). - (8) Possession of a firearm as defined by 18 U.S.C. \$921 off of school property and not at a school activity but within 300 feet of the school property line.

-(9) Engaging in any conduct listed under Required Expulsion off school property and not at a school activity but within 300 feet of the school property line.
+Selling, giving, delivering to another person, possessing, using, or being under the influence of marijuana, a controlled drug, or other controlled substances (Chapter 481, Health and Safety Code, or 21 U.S.C.
+Section 801 et seq.)

+Selling, giving, delivering to another person, possessing, using, or being under the influence of a dangerous drug (Chapter 483,

+Health and Safety Code).

+Selling, giving, delivering to another person, possessing, using, or being under the influence of an alcoholic beverage, as defined by Section 1.04, Alcoholic Beverage Code.

+- Engaging in conduct that contains the elements of an offense relating to an abusable volatile chemical or possession of inhalant paraphernalia (Sections 485.031 through 485.034, Health and Safety Code) - Engaging in assault, which is defined as intentionally, knowingly, or recklessly causing bodily injury to a staff member or volunteer (Section 22.01(a)(1), Penal Code). - Engaging in conduct that contains the elements of deadly conduct (Section 22.05, Penal Code). - Possession of a firearm as defined by 18 U.S.C. §921 off school property and not at a school activity but within 300 feet of the school property line. - Engaging in any conduct listed under Required Expulsion off of school property and not at a school activity but within 300 feet of the school property line.